asmodeus812/elearning/cracking-coding-interview/10-dynamic-programming.md

     if (n <= 0) {
         return 0;
     }
-    // we first create our tabultaion table, which is going to store all values of the Fibonacci sequence, this is a common approach
+    // we first create our tabulation table, which is going to store all values of the Fibonacci sequence, this is a common approach
     // when solving these issues, with iterative dynamic programming int[] table = new int[n + 1];